-We are pleased to present to you the new international version of our certification system for new buildings: truly a global benchmark for sustainability.
+We are pleased to present to you the new international version of our certification system for new construction buildings: truly a global benchmark for sustainability.
 It results from DGNB's many years of experience in certifying buildings, as well as from market trends and market requirements in terms of sustainability.
 It is also our answer to the global challenges we face today which are more urgent than ever before.

 The purpose of the DGNB and the DGNB System is not to provide certification for certification's sake, solely as a marketing tool or to demonstrate leadership; instead, it uses certification as a means by which a consistent overall quality standard can be ensured.
 Of course this also entails transparent quality control by means of an independent, neutral certification process.
 The DGNB System is intended to be used both as motivation and as a planning tool, enabling demonstrably better buildings to be built and managed.
 Sustainability must be approached as an integral part of every building project rather than being an add-on or an optional consideration.